carte731/SNP_Context/README.md

 * **owner (String)**: The owner (their username) of the repository, leave blank if you're the owner

-## Command Line equivalents of the config file (can be run in any other).
+## Command Line equivalents to the config file (can be run in any other).

 **-w = Window Length (Integer, 0-99)**